rpearce/httpwut/README.md

 # httpwut

-CLI tool to look up HTTP status codes
+CLI tool to look up HTTP status codes.

+_Probably not for other people to use._